csunbird/Estimating-effective-population-size-from-resistance-loci/README.md

 - why do we use the Farthest Point Algorithm in the dendrogram clustering??
 Should be average UPGMA algorithm
 - can we do our neutral burn in for 10N generations (page 597 of SLIM manual) incase not enough coalescence? record the number of generations first
 - calculate heterozygosity every set timepoint instead of every generation for problematic burn ins
-- burn in trial 1, data seems to show calcPairHeterozygosity plateaus about 0.0002... may never reach 10% heterozygosity?